khm159/Yolo_mark_inverse_cropper/README.md

 [English]
 ---------------

-It was developed by necessity.
+It was developed to recycle some learning data from the label portion of the dataset tagged for YOLO mark.

 When image tagging is carried out with the Yolo mark, the coordinate value of the bounding box is as shown below.